 Addressing Urgent Needs

-Despite the national attention focused on addressing racial injustices, which are especially pressing for Black children and families, no discernible improvement in Black children's and other minoritized children's health, well-being, and educational outcomes has been made.
-There is an urgent need for a collaborative, consortium, or network of experts who can use strengths-based data to shed light on the impact of historical and contemporary racism and inequities, and the differential impacts of programs, practices, and policies.
-Iheoma Iruka, PhD, aims to address this through the establishment of the Equity Research Action Coalition at the UNC Frank Porter Graham Child Development Institute.
+Despite the national attention focused on addressing racial injustices—which are especially pressing for Black children and families—no discernible improvement in Black children's and other minoritized children's health, well-being, and educational outcomes has been made in recent decades.
+There is an urgent need for a collaborative, consortium, or network of experts who will use strengths-based data to shed light on the impact of historical and contemporary racism and inequities, and the differential impacts of programs, practices, and policies.
+Iheoma U. Iruka, PhD, aims to address this need through the newly established Equity Research Action Coalition at the UNC Frank Porter Graham Child Development Institute.

-The overarching goal of the Equity Research Action Colation is to establish an interdisciplinary, multi-organization, action-oriented research-policy coalition.
+The overarching goal of the Equity Research Action Coalition is to establish an interdisciplinary, multi-organization, action-oriented, research-policy coalition.
 The Coalition will:

 Create a national repository for research, programs, and policies found to strengthen the health and well-being of Black, Indigenous, and other children of color and their families and communities.